Rajasri3/DelayAnalysis/README.md

 # DelayAnalysis

-#The name of project is "Delay analysis and Optimality of scheduling
+#The name of project is "Delay analysis and Optimality of scheduling"

 #Description : This project is to reduce the bottlenecks involved in data transmission in a multi hop network.

 In order to run this project,you need to follow below steps :

+#git clone my-repo.git (will clone this repo to your local)

 1.Initially java,J2ME wireless tool kit ,Swing,RMI have to be setup on your system(Go for a stabe version-i have used java 1.7,J2ME-3.0 versions)